Lindeneg/funkallero/packages/funkallero/README.md

 @controller('user')
 class UserController extends Controller {
     @httpPost()
-    // if a schema service service has been registered, such as zod, it can neatly be used here public createUser(@body(createUserZodSchema) createUserDto: ICreateUserDto) {
+    // if a schema parser service has been registered, such as zod
+    // it can neatly be used here via the body decorator public createUser(@body(createUserZodSchema) createUserDto: ICreateUserDto) {
         // type-safe mediator!
         return this.mediator.send('CreateUserCommand', createUserDto);